A few years ago, I suffered from severe burnout.

 I have spoken to many of my peers and found that the challenges I've experienced are not uncommon.

-Many professionals like myself feel stuck, overwhelmed, lost, and living life without a clear sense of purpose or meaning in our work.
-I read several articles that suggested picking up passion projects to help find meaning in what we do if we struggle to find meaning in our work.
+Many professionals like myself feel stuck, overwhelmed, and lost with the fast pace nature and demands of the modern workplace.
 So I decided to use my passion for writing as a platform to share the knowledge gained from my coaching certifications and the lessons I've learned to coach myself out of these challenges.
+I hope that sharing the tools and resources I've experimented with can help others overcome their own career roadblocks.

 Writing is my way of creating a positive impact by helping others facing similar problems.